 - Imaging tests – Your orthopedist will also likely conduct imaging studies to rule out a fracture and accurately diagnose your condition.

-Sometimes, when a knee cartilage injury is not severe, your orthopedist may recommend conservative options to manage your pain.
+Sometimes, when the injury is not severe, your orthopedist may recommend conservative options to manage your pain.
 These may include:

 - Ice to decrease swelling and pain

 - Elevation to reduce swelling

 When conservative options are not successful or when cartilage damage is severe, MedStar Orthopaedic Institute offers treatment options for restoring your cartilage, including the cartilage restoration surgery.